citusdata/citus_docs/develop/api_metadata.rst

 .. note::

-  This table is a part of Citus Enterprise Edition.
-Please `contact us <https://www.citusdata.com/about/contact_us>`_ to obtain this functionality.
+  This table is a part of our :ref:`cloud_topic` only.

 The ``pg_dist_authinfo`` table holds authentication parameters used by Citus nodes to connect to one another.